Supporting offshore gas exploration with geoscience

 The acreage release is the beginning of the exploration process.
 Exploration typically takes several years and there is no guarantee that it will result in a producing gas field.

 The first stage of commercial exploration includes desktop analysis, modelling and mapping.
 If seismic surveying is required in future years, a separate approval process would be undertaken including consultation with any potentially impacted industries.
 If a commercially viable reservoir of gas is discovered in the future, and a company wishes to develop it, a separate and rigorous regulatory process would commence.

 Unlike the moratorium on onshore conventional gas, and the permanent ban on onshore unconventional gas, there is no moratorium or ban on offshore exploration or production of natural gas.

 If new gas fields are found to be viable, safe to extract and appropriate to the local context, there are positive implications for jobs and economic development in the region.

-The Geological Survey of Victoria commenced an airborne gravity survey of approximately 16,000 square kilometres of the Otway Basin in August 2018.
+The Geological Survey of Victoria recently completed the data acquisition phase of an airborne gravity survey of approximately 16,000 square kilometres of the Otway Basin.
 The survey includes both offshore and onshore components.
-The data will be available in 2019.
+The data will be available in the middle of 2019.

 Learn more about the airborne gravity survey.